kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 > Different browsers support different features.
 But TypeScript only ships one set of DOM types.
 So how does it know what to include?
 TypeScript's policy is that if a feature is supported in two major browsers, it's included in the DOM types.

 When you install a library with npm, you're downloading JavaScript to your file system, but not every library bundles `.d.ts` files.
 The [DefinitelyTyped GitHub repository](https://github.com/DefinitelyTyped/DefinitelyTyped) was built to house high-quality type definitions for numerous popular JavaScript libraries that didn't ship definitions of their own.
-By installing a package with `@types/*` and your library as a dev dependency, you can add type definitions that TypeScript will be able to use immediately.
+By **installing a package with `@types/*`** as a dev dependency, you can add type definitions that TypeScript will be able to use immediately.

 ```sh
 # For an npm package "foo", typings for it will be at "@types/foo".